The foundations of spectral computations via the Solvability Complexity Index hierarchy: Main Results

 \begin{theorem}[Does a set intersect the spectrum/pseudospectrum?]
 We have the following classifications for $j=3,4$:

 The routines \texttt{TestSpec} and \texttt{TestPseudoSpec} in Appendix \ref{append_pseudo}, used for $\Xi_3$ and $\Xi_4$ respectively, realise the sharp $\Pi^A_2$ classifications.
-Furthermore, the proof will make clear that the lower bounds also hold when we restrict the allowed compact sets to any \textit{fixed} compact subset of $\mathbb{R}$. \end{theorem}
+Furthermore, the proof makes clear that the lower bounds also hold when we restrict the allowed compact sets to any \textit{fixed} compact subset of $\mathbb{R}$. \end{theorem}

 \begin{remark} By considering singletons $K=\{z\}$, we can test whether a point lies in the spectrum or pseudospectrum.
 Even when restricting to such $K$, the proof shows that the classification remains the same. \end{remark}